frievoe97/TrainControl/README.md

 ### Instructions

-To use this code you have to create a file called db_access.php in the config folder and specify the access to the database.
+To use this code, you need to create a file called db_access.php in the config folder and specify the access to the database.
 The file should look like this:

 ```php
 <?php